timothyhahn/jeeveshikedthepct/src/routes/chapters/03-chapter-3.md

 Mt Williamson was also fairly straightforward, and I ran into AKA, who also decided not to stay in Wrightwood just yet.
 His friend from the Appalachian Trail was also there and she had set up trail magic.
-With a stomach full of burgers and croquettes, I carefully navigated the next dozen or so miles that strayed from the PCT to avoid an endangered frog habitat and found the only safe spot in a burn to camp that night with Baby Sinclair.
+With a stomach full of burgers and croquettes, I carefully navigated the next dozen or so miles that strayed from the PCT to avoid an endangered frog habitat and found the only safe spot in a burn to camp that night.

 The next day was Memorial Day, which I only realized once I reached a fire station that allowed hikers to rest and refill our water bottles on the side of a busy highway.
 I chatted briefly with OJ and Buggy, before pushing forward to